Adam Nditi: International career

 Nditi raised a dispute against the Tanzania Football Federation, accusing them of failing to call him up to the Tanzania senior squad, despite his eligibility.

 Personal life

-Nditi has three younger brothers; Roberto (born 2000), and twins Zion and Paulo (born 2005).
+Nditi has three younger half-brothers; Roberto (born 2000), and twins Zion and Paulo (born 2005).
 All three started their footballing careers in the Reading academy, with Roberto going on to forge a career in the lower divisions of Scotland.